sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 Which annotation is going to be used?
 When we use Android and iOS annotations together, it doesn't at all mean that both of them are going to be used at the same time, only one of them will be, and it depends on the platform we use.
 So if we are testing on the Android platform and instantiating an Android Appium Driver in our setup method, then the Android annotation will be used.
 But if we have instantiated an iOS driver, the iOS annotation will be used.

-<h3 id="test_setup">Test setup</h3>
-A cross-platform test setup must be different from the normal setup, because the process of selecting a platform must be dynamic.
-Here is a simple cross-platform setup class:
+<h3 id="test_setup">Cross-platform Test Setup</h3>
+The aim of uaing a cross-platform setup is to make the process of selecting a platform (Android or iOS) dynamic.
+In this tutorial, we will cover two different setups.
+Feel free to use the one you want.

+<h4 id="simple_setup">Simple Setup</h4>
+This is a cross-platform test setup which shows you how to set your test up in the easiest way.
+The first class we need to create is "AbstractTest" which uses the TestObjectTestResultWatcher to register your result on TestObject, and also the AppiumDriverBuilder to establish the connection with TestObject.

 {% highlight java %}
 public class AbstractTest {

-    @Rule
-    public TestName testName = new TestName();

     @Rule
     public TestObjectTestResultWatcher resultWatcher = new TestObjectTestResultWatcher();